| home :: glossary

 which attaches directly to your stairs.
 Lifts can be AC electrically powered,

-Standard walkers can be folded up for convenient storage and transport.
+DC battery powered, or a combination of the two.
+Walkers - Standard walkers can be folded up for convenient storage and transport.

 These walkers are adjustable to accommodate individual sizes and needs.